Version Control for Spatial Workflows

 class SpatialIngestionError(Exception):

-"""Raised when field data fails schema or topology validation."""
+"""Raised when a field export fails schema or topology validation."""

 def validate_and_version_field_export(